jum012/pdf_download/README.md

 # pdf_download
-This project was done in Codigniter Framework using php as the coding language.
+#This project was done in Codigniter Framework using php as the coding language.
-Library used if FPDF for pdf download.
+#Library used is FPDF for pdf download.